tewendel/interkit-masterarbeit/README.md

 ```
 npm run dev:tunnel
 ```
+It should open 2 urls in the browser, you need to click the button on both for the warning to disappear.

-Use the QR code "web preview" to open the the app on your device.
+Then use the QR code "web preview" to open the the app on your device.

 ### deploy